-Britain could face 50,000 coronavirus cases per day by mid October, warn top government scientists
+Britain could face 50,000 coronavirus cases per day by mid-October, top government scientists warn

-The ominous warning comes amid speculation that the British government is set to introduce fresh nationwide restrictions this week after the number of coronavirus cases continues to rise sharply.
+The ominous warning comes amid speculation that the British government is set to introduce fresh nationwide restrictions this week as the number of coronavirus cases continues to rise sharply.

-The reports of new measures, along with growing concern over outbreaks elsewhere in Europe, helped to send stocks tumbling on Monday, with London’s FTSE 100 index down 2.7 percent.
-The Pan-European Stoxx 600 index had fallen 2 percent by 8 a.m.
+The reports of new measures, along with growing concern over outbreaks elsewhere in Europe, helped to send stocks tumbling on Monday.
+London’s FTSE 100 index was down 2.7 percent, and the Pan-European Stoxx 600 index had fallen 2 percent by 8 a.m.
 Greenwich Mean Time.

-The number of coronavirus cases began rising again in July, the government scientists said, especially among young adults.
+Britain’s coronavirus caseload began rising again in July, the government scientists said, especially among young adults.
 There are currently thousands of new cases per day.

-Vallance said that about 8 percent of population may have antibodies, which can fade over time.
-He said that the “virus has genetically moved a bit but it has not changed in terms of its propensity and its ability to cause disease and to cause death.”
+Vallance said that about 8 percent of the population may have antibodies, which can fade over time.
+He said that the “virus has genetically moved a bit, but it has not changed in terms of its propensity and its ability to cause disease and to cause death.”

 An estimated 13.5 million people across the country are already living under local lockdown restrictions.
-But the fresh warnings could lay the ground for further measures.
-Analysts said that the government could introduce new curfews or fines, but that it would resist a full lockdown like the one in the spring, which saw schools and nonessential businesses close their doors.
+But the fresh warnings could herald further measures.
+Analysts said the government could introduce new curfews or fines, but that it would resist a full lockdown like the one in the spring, which required schools and nonessential businesses to close their doors.

 Britain’s death toll of 41,777 is the highest in Europe.